There are a range of circumstances where our Housing Options service can step in and help you avoid homelessness.

 If you are asked to leave by family or friends

 We can visit your family home to discuss the reasons you have been asked to leave.
 We may be able to negotiate an extension of the time you are allowed to stay and within that time help you to find suitable alternative accommodation.

 We can refer you to mediation services where someone will talk to all parties involved to try to reach a reasonable compromise in your situation.

 Notice received from landlord

-Remember that it is vitally important that, whatever other debts you owe, paying your mortgage should be seen as a priority.
+It is vitally important that, whatever other debts you owe, paying your mortgage should be seen as a priority.

 We have a joint York Offender Protocol with North Yorkshire Probation Service for people leaving prison.
 It seeks to address the housing needs of offenders and those leaving custody.
-The York Offender Protocol is available to download.